-This course is designed to provide foundations and dimensions for the school counselor in relation to principles, practices, needs assessment within the framework of a school based counseling program.
+This course is designed to provide foundations and dimensions for the school counselor in relation to principles, practices, and needs assessment within the framework of a school-based counseling program.
 An overall understanding of the school as an organization and how the school counselor works within the organization will be emphasized.
 Students develop skills essential to the consulting process and collaboration among professionals, parents, and students.

 EDSC 520 Educational Assessment - 3 units